leontrolski/stepping/README.md

 - Implement `isjsonschemasubset` for msgpack.
 - Write everything up, email the dbsp people from the original paper.
 In particular, ask question about why the incremental recursive stuff is different from the paper.
 - Python 3.12.
 Use built in `batched`.
 Can we use the new `Unpack` syntax for nicer action types?
+    - Special class for compound indexes - we can only have this once we have `TypeVarTuple`.
 - Look at 11.8 "Window aggregates"
 - Replace `integrate_delay` with a nice transform.
 Similarly, transform shared delays.
 - Test arbitrary depth grouped nesting and joining in a grouped setting (Does this _need_ doing?).